mcpq/mcpq-plugin/README.md

 Originally the plugin was built against the *Spigot/Bukkit API*, which meant that [Spigot](https://www.spigotmc.org/) as well as all forks, like [Paper](https://papermc.io/), were automatically supported.
-However, [Paper decided to hard fork Spigot](https://forums.papermc.io/threads/the-future-of-paper-hard-fork.1451/), which means that starting from Minecraft version 1.21.4 and onwards Paper will not longer be a fork of Spigot and thus the Paper API will slowly diverge from the Spigot/Bukkit API.
+However, [Paper decided to hard fork Spigot](https://forums.papermc.io/threads/the-future-of-paper-hard-fork.1451/), which means that starting from Minecraft version 1.21.4 and onwards Paper will no longer be a fork of Spigot and thus the Paper API will slowly diverge from the Spigot/Bukkit API.

 For us this means the following: